The graduate program is currently seeking accreditation from the Council for Accreditation of Counseling and Related Educational Programs (CACREP).

 The Family Psychology Center, located on the campus of Hardin-Simmons University, offers counseling for individuals (including children, adolescents and adults), couples and families.
 Our clientele consists of HSU students as well as individuals and families from the greater Abilene community.
 Our Center routinely receives referrals from local mental health agencies, such as MHMR, various in-patient psychiatric facilities, and various private out-patient facilities.

 The Family Psychology Center provides our graduate students with an extensive opportunity to gain experience in providing a wide range of clinical services.
-Beginning in their second or third semester in the program, our graduate students, under intensive individual, group and live supervision provided by our licensed faculty, engage in clinical work with clients who have accessed the center.
-By the end of their graduate work in our program, our graduate students will have accumulated a minimum of 700 clinical hours, at least 250 hours of which are direct client hours.
+Our graduate students, under intensive individual, group and live supervision provided by our licensed faculty, engage in clinical work with clients who have accessed the center.
+By the end of their graduate work in our program, our graduate students will have accumulated a minimum of 700 clinical hours.

 2200 Hickory, Abilene, TX, 79698